-It’s super easy to make authentic Japanese miso soup at home!
-My recipe shows you how to make quick and easy soup stock (dashi) from scratch and then make the classic miso soup with tofu and wakame seaweed.
-Homemade miso soup is not only delicious, but it also brings many great health benefits.
+It‘s super easy to make authentic and homemade Japanese Miso Soup!
+In this recipe, I show you how to make quick and easy soup stock (dashi) from scratch, then create classic miso soup with tofu and wakame seaweed.
+It‘s delicious and has many health benefits.

 What is Miso Soup?